-Three existing insurers plan to expand their coverage areas as well: Anthem Blue Cross of California, Blue Shield of California, and Valley Health Plan.
-As a result, all residents will be able to select from at least two insurers, and most Californians will be able to select from among four insurers.
+Three insurers expanded their coverage areas for 2022: Anthem Blue Cross of California, Blue Shield of California, and Valley Health Plan.
+As a result, all residents can select from at least two insurers, and most Californians can select from among four insurers.

-Covered California announced in July 2021 that the preliminary individual market rate changes for 2022 amount to a 1.8% increase.
-As of October 2021, residents can window shop on Covered CA to see rates and plans for 2022.
+Covered California announced in July 2021 that the preliminary individual market rate changes for 2022 amounted to a 1.8% increase.

-The rate changes for 2022 are higher than the rate changes have been for the past two years (when they were under 1% each year), but the average rate increase across the three-year window amounts to just 1.1%, indicating significant stability in the state’s individual insurance market.
+The rate changes for 2022 were higher than the rate changes had been for the past two years (when they were under 1% each year), but the average rate increase across the three-year window amounted to just 1.1%, indicating significant stability in the state’s individual insurance market.

-Anthem Blue Cross of California, Blue Shield of California, and Valley Health Plan are all expanding their coverage areas for 2022, and Bright Health is newly joining the exchange.
+Anthem Blue Cross of California, Blue Shield of California, and Valley Health Plan expanded their coverage areas for 2022, and Bright Health newly joined the exchange for 2022.

-The following rate changes apply in California’s individual market:
+The following rate changes were implemented for 2022 in California’s individual market:

-- Anthem Blue Cross of California (expanding to cover Alameda, Contra Costa, El Dorado, Marin, Napa, Placer, Sacramento, San Francisco, San Mateo, Solano, Sonoma, and Yolo counties): 2.5% decrease.
+- Anthem Blue Cross of California (expanded to cover Alameda, Contra Costa, El Dorado, Marin, Napa, Placer, Sacramento, San Francisco, San Mateo, Solano, Sonoma, and Yolo counties): 2.5% decrease.

-- Blue Shield of California (expanding to cover parts of Monterey and Santa Barbara counties): 1.3% increase.
+- Blue Shield of California (expanded to cover parts of Monterey and Santa Barbara counties): 1.3% increase.